-If you are looking for a soft, delicate cake that leaves a delicious taste in your mouth, the recipe that Rosa brings us ( Pemberley Cup&Cakes ) will delight you.
+If you are looking for a soft, delicate cake that leaves a delicious taste in your mouth, you will love the recipe that Rosa brings us ( Pemberley Cup&Cakes ).
 This is not just a peach tart but it is filled with a delicious and delicate almond cream.
-The peaches, meanwhile, come with a touch of wine and cinnamon that give the cake a special touch.
+The peaches, for their part, come with a touch of wine and cinnamon that give the cake a special touch.
 His explanations will help you step by step, because it is within everyone's reach to prepare it!

-Although it is more than tempting to give the oven a vacation as soon as summer settles in, it is even more tempting for me to prepare and enjoy a good homemade dessert with top ingredients and a combination of flavors and unbeatable textures, as is the case of this succulent peach cobbler .
+Although it is more than tempting to give the oven a vacation as soon as summer sets in, it is even more tempting for me to prepare and enjoy a good homemade dessert with first-class ingredients and an incomparable combination of flavors and textures, as is the case of this succulent peach cobbler .

 peach cobbler recipe

-Glass vase with Mediterranean rope , Le Creuset ceramic teapot, Le Creuset ceramic glasses , Kusmi Tea can and Pallarès bread knife
+Glass vase with Mediterranean rope , Le Creuset ceramic teapot , Le Creuset ceramic glasses , Kusmi Tea tin and Pallarès bread knife

-As soon as I discovered the Conservas Serrano peaches that I have used to prepare this recipe —macerated in Rioja wine and cinnamon and with a light syrup—, I knew instantly that all my confectionery mechanisms would begin to devise the way to shape the summer's next dessert.
-And in any season of the year, since it is a canned fruit of the highest quality, we will no longer have to wait for its season to arrive to be able to enjoy it.
+As soon as I discovered the Conservas Serrano peaches that I have used to prepare this recipe —macerated in Rioja wine and cinnamon and with a light syrup—, I knew instantly that all my confectionery mechanisms would start to devise the way to shape the next summer dessert.
+And of any season of the year, since it is a top quality canned fruit, we will no longer have to wait for its season to arrive to be able to enjoy it.

-So, once the issue of fruit was resolved, without hesitation they wanted to add a delicious almond cream, my favorite version of frangipane, smooth and very easy to prepare .
-And as a final touch, the matter was settled with a base of sablée dough (or sweet shortcrust pastry) to finish delighting the staff with its irresistible texture, crunchy and melting at the same time.
-I admit, I may not be the most impartial person in the world at the moment when it comes to this recipe, but the truth is that I have always been fascinated by this type of fruit cake, whether it is fresh or preserved, and at home it has been a triumph.
+So, once the fruit issue was resolved, without hesitation they wanted to add a delicious almond cream, my favorite version of frangipane, soft and very easy to prepare .
+And as a final touch, the matter was settled with a sablée dough base (or sweet shortcrust pastry) to finish delighting the staff with its irresistible texture, crunchy and melting at the same time.
+I admit it, I may not be the most impartial person in the world right now when it comes to this recipe, but the truth is that I have always been fascinated by this type of fruit tarts, whether fresh or canned, and at home it has been a triumph.

-And to counteract the effects of the necessary passage through the oven, I can think of no better remedy than to accompany this peach tart with a generous portion of ice cream; the contrast is simply spectacular.
+And to counteract the effects of the necessary passage through the oven, I can't think of a better remedy than to accompany this peach cobbler with a generous portion of ice cream; the contrast is simply spectacular.

 Ingredients (for 8-10 servings)